Subjective well-being: Measurement

 Another method of gaining a better understanding of the true results is through ESM, or the Experience Sampling Method.
 In this measure, participants are given a beeper/pager that will randomly ring throughout the day.
 Whenever the beeper/pager sounds, the participant will stop what he/she is doing and record the activity they are currently engaged in and their current mood and feelings.
 Tracking this over a period of a week or a month will give researchers a better understanding of the true emotions, moods, and feelings the participant is experiencing, and how these factors interact with other thoughts and behaviors.
+Measuring an individual's mood over time may also be a reliable indicator of how their SWB is influenced on a day-to-day basis.
 A third measurement to ensure validity is the Day Reconstruction Method.
-In this measure, participants fill out a diary of the previous days’ activities.
+In this measure, participants fill out a diary of the previous days' activities.
 The participant is then asked to describe each activity and provide a report of how they were feeling, what mood they were experiencing, and any emotions that surfaced.
 Thus to ensure valid results, a researcher may tend to use self-reports along with another form of measurement mentioned above.
 Someone with a high level of life satisfaction and a positive affective balance is said to have a high level of SWB.

+The research into the SWB of blue-collar immigrant employees offers an alternative to the self-report method by instead measuring resource loss and gain.
+In research showing how cognitive, affective, or eudemonic components of SWB relate to consumption, it becomes clear that eudemonia needs to be measured differently than affect or cognition when evaluating an individual's subjective happiness.
+This research also highlights that an individual's affect can be used to measure SWB in the short-term, while SWB in the long-term can be measured through the Cantril ladder, life satisfaction, or eudemonia.
+Research into the relationship between the components of SWB and consumption highlights the positive impact relational and experiential consumption have on an individual's SWB, while clarifying how materialistic consumption prevents an individual from experiencing those positive effects.
+Research limitations that arise when measuring a person's affect include a narrow focus only on the short term, while limitations from measuring life satisfaction can be overly broad in the scope of the results.